bioinf-jku/TTUR/README.md

 Containes a helper class for data handling.

 ## Additional info
-- precalculated unbatched statistics for datasets
+- precalculated unbatched statistics for datasets cropped CelebA (calculated on 100000 randomly choosen training samples) LSUN bedroom (calculated on 100000 randomly choosen training samples) Imagenet (calculated on the validation set) are provided at:
--- cropped CelebA
--- LSUN bedroom
--- Imagenet
-are provided at:

 - download the inception model from https://github.com/taey16/tf/blob/master/imagenet/classify_image_graph_def.pb and fill in the path to that file in line 67 of FID_Example.py

 - download the cropped CelebA dataset from http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html

 - to download the LSUN bedroom dataset go to: http://www.yf.io/p/lsun